What are Advanced Dependent Prepositions?

 | Proximity | to | The house is attractive due to its proximity to the park. |

-Sometimes, a word can take different prepositions depending on the context or the object that follows.
+Sometimes, a single word can take different prepositions depending on the context, meaning, or the object that follows.
+Paying attention to what comes after the preposition is key to choosing the correct one.

-- Agree with (a person/idea): I agree with you.
+- Agree with (a person or an idea): I completely agree with you.

-- Agree to (a proposal/plan): They agreed to the terms of the contract.
+- Agree to (a proposal, a plan, or an action): They agreed to the terms of the contract.

 -

-Agree on (a topic after discussion): We finally agreed on a date for the wedding.
+Agree on (a topic, date, or decision after discussion): We finally agreed on a date for the wedding.

 -

-Remind of (similarity): This song reminds me of my childhood.
+Remind of (similarity or memory): This song reminds me of my childhood.

-- Remind about (a task/appointment): Please remind me about the meeting tomorrow.
+Remind about (a task, an upcoming event, or an appointment): Please remind me about the meeting tomorrow.

 | ✗ Incorrect | ✓ Correct | Why |